highchair/artinruins-com/_property/32-branch-avenue.md

 ### Current Events

 The building is the current home of [Nicki’s Liquors](https://nikkisliquors.com), a craft beer and wine store.
 They have been at this location since 2015.

+[According to tax records](https://data.nereval.com/PropertyDetail.aspx?town=Providence&accountnumber=34802&card=1), the building is owned by National Small Ventures LLC.
+The address listed is 32 Branch but the photo is of 36 Branch Avenue, the former [Autocar & Studebaker Trucks]({% link _property/autocar-studebaker-trucks.md %}).
+With the matching paint job on both buildings, we are guessing that they have the same owner which is associated with 700–740 North Main Street’s **Dean Auto Collision Center/Richmond Motor Sales and Rentals** and **The Law Office of Thomas E. Badway & Associates, LLC**.

 ### History